 Kotler and Murray (1975) suggested one of the earliest and most influential conceptualizations of public sector marketing.
 It was elaborated upon in a text published in the same year (Kotler, 1975).
-Kotler adopted Boulding's (1970) definition, and Blau and Scott's (1962) classification, of formal organizations.
+Kotler adopted Boulding's (1970) definition, and Blau and Scott' s (1962) classification, of formal organizations.
 In Kotler's (1975a, p.
 5) interpretation, a formal organization is "a purposeful coalescence of people, materials, and facilities seeking to accomplish some purpose in the outside world."
-Different purposes determine different types of formal organizations: business concerns seek to benefit their owners: service organizations seek to benefit their clients; mutual benefit organizations seek to benefit the public at large.
+Different purposes determine different types of formal organizations: business concerns seek to benefit their owners: service organizations seek to benefit their clients; mutual benefit organizations seek to benefit their members; and commonweal organizations seek to benefit the public at large.
 In spite of differences in goals, Kotler contended that all formal organizations were involved in exchange relationships with various categories of publics.